IZMEHD/ARoMA/README.md

 **Step 1: Download the Project**

-Simply download the project ZIP file and unpack it to a disired location(e.g. Desktop)
+Download the project ZIP file and unpack it to a disired location(e.g. Desktop)

 **Step 2: Importing the 3D-Data**